Internet addiction: symptoms, causes and effects

 In limiting internet access, a person can block distracting websites for a certain amount of time.
 Since the internet is used for many purposes in everyday life, one can selectively decide which sites can be visited or prohibited for a set amount of time.
 It will be helpful to make a list of sites that keep you from focusing on other more important tasks like doing school- or work-related assignments while on the internet.

-Cutting down on internet usage can also have a profound effect on the amount of time spent in front of the computer.
+Cutting down on internet use can also have a profound effect on the amount of time spent in front of the computer.
 A person can make a personal list of activities once enjoyed but cannot take on anymore because of internet addiction.
 This can provide increased motivation for controlling internet usage.
+An effective activity to cut down internet use is exercise-based intervention.
+According to an article published in 2020 by Frontiers in Psychology about Neurobiological and Neuropsychological Evidence for Exercise-Based Interventions for Internet Addiction, exercise-based intervention has shown reduced pervasiveness and symptoms of internet addiction.
+Exercise displaces internet experience and at the same time improves physical and mental health.

 The internet can be used in several ways that can be equally addictive.
-The different types of internet addiction are listed below.
+In a series of published studies, Dr. Kimberly S. Young, a licensed psychologist and an internationally known expert on internet addiction, categorized the different types of internet addiction listed below.

 - Excessive use of the internet: How much screen time is too much may be subjective.
 However, internet use usually becomes the center of an internet addict’s daily life.
 Someone addicted to internet use often remains online longer than intended.